maoberlehner/markus-oberlehner-net/content/blog/replicating-the-twitter-tweet-box-with-vue.md

 date = "2018-04-29T13:32:32+02:00"
-title = "Replicating the Twitter Tweet Box with Vue.js" description = "Learn how to replicate the Twitter Tweet Box textarea including the features of highlighting superfluous characters and an animated SVG status circle." intro = "Today we're going to take a look at how to replicate the Twitter Tweet Box (the text area you use to compose new tweets) using Vue.js.
+title = "Replicating the Twitter Tweet Box with Vue.js" description = "Learn how to replicate the Twitter Tweet Box textarea including the features of highlighting superfluous characters and an animated SVG status circle." intro = "Today we will take a look at how to replicate the Twitter Tweet Box (the text area you use to compose new tweets) using Vue.js.
 At first glance, the Tweet text field might look like a straightforward `<textarea>` element, but it is not.
 It's certainly much more complicated than that.
 In this article, we'll find out why the Twitter Tweet Box isn't a simple `<textarea>` element and how the developers of Twitter have solved this problem.
 Furthermore, we'll explore a more convenient way, of how we can recreate the same functionality in Vue.js..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue"]
 +++

-Today we're going to take a look at how to replicate the Twitter Tweet Box (the text area you use to compose new tweets) using Vue.js.
+Today we will take a look at how to replicate the Twitter Tweet Box (the text area you use to compose new tweets) using Vue.js.
 At first glance, the Tweet text field might look like a straightforward `<textarea>` element, but it is not.
 It's certainly much more complicated than that.
 In this article, we'll find out *why* the Twitter Tweet Box isn't a simple `<textarea>` element and how the developers of Twitter have solved this problem.
 Furthermore, we'll explore a more convenient way, of how we can recreate the same functionality in Vue.js.

 <div class="c-content__figure">
   <div class="c-content__broad">